TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 	Scenario 1) The first scenario I test for is the deadlock possibility when a process running multiple threads is currently running in MODE1, and another process attempts to open the device while the driver is in the case E2_IOCMODE2 section.
-If the thread wanting to switch (P1) has to wait for the thread that is attempting to also open the device (P2), then P1 will still be holding devc->sem2, and P2 will be unable to acquire devc->sem2, but it will acquire devc->sem1 and open and increment devc->count1.
+If the process wanting to switch (P1) has to wait for the thread that is attempting to also open the device (P2), then P1 will still be holding devc->sem2, and P2 will be unable to acquire devc->sem2, but it will acquire devc->sem1 and open and increment devc->count1.
 So